-The “sagra” is spread in two weekends and it’s very well organized, considering San Zeno is a very small village.
-Every day there’s something different in the menu: porchetta (roasted pork), risotto, paella, fried fish, etc. There’s a photography exhibition and contest (I won the third prize this year 🙂 ), a vintage motorbikes show, a music festival for teenagers (I get emotional at hearing these youngster singing with so much passion and talent).
+The walk is part of a “sagra”, a music and food festival that takes place every year at the end of April; the sagra is spread in two weekends and it’s very well organized, considering San Zeno is a very small village.
+Every day there’s something different in the menu: porchetta (roasted pork), risotto, paella, fried fish, etc. There’s a photography exhibition and contest (in 2018 I won the third prize 🙂 ), a vintage motorbikes show, a music festival for teenagers (I get emotional at hearing these youngster singing with so much passion and talent).

-The walk takes place on April 25.
-As usual I loved walking in the nature and seeing the old houses in the countryside.
+The walk takes place on April 25 (in 2020 it has been postponed due to CoronaVirus).
+I love walking in the nature and seeing the old houses in the countryside.
 Plus, it’s an occasion to meet new and old friends, your neighbors that you don’t have the chance to meet often.
 And there’s always some food.
 At half walk we could eat loads of “panini” with home-made salami, cheese and peppers.
 A pleasure for the palate and the soul.

 Below is a short video I made of the walk in San Zeno, hope you’ll enjoy it.